initialxy/initialxy.github.io/_posts/2023-03-31-training-stable-diffusion-lora-with-kohya.md

 As for the rest of the settings, there are a few things we need to change in order for it to work for us.
 * **Optimizer**: Lion.
 We don't have Adam for AMD.
 * **Use xformers**: Uncheck.
 We don't have xformers for AMD.
-* **Caption Extension**: set this to `.txt` if your training images were prepred by stable-diffusion-webui.
+* **Caption Extension**: Set this to `.txt` if your training images were prepred by stable-diffusion-webui.
 By default it will use `.caption`
 * **Clip skip**: Set it to 2 for NAI based base model, 1 for everything else.
 * **Shuffle caption**: Check.
 Supposedly makes outputs more evened out.

 There are other settings you can fiddle with.
-I haven’t spent too much time with LyCORIS.
-It is supposedly better, but I don’t have an opinion on that yet.
+I haven't spent too much time with LyCORIS.
+It is supposedly better, but I don't have an opinion on that yet.
 You will have to install [a1111-sd-webui-locon](https://github.com/KohakuBlueleaf/a1111-sd-webui-locon) in stable-diffusion-webui in order to use it.
 Now hit **Train model** and it should start training and output a `.safetensors` file under your `model` directory.

 # More Scripts
 Kohya_ss has a **Print training command** feature, where it prints out the command it uses to train in terminal.
 I love this.
 This means I can automate training without having to launch its GUI.
 I could chain a few trainings together before I go to sleep.
-It’s great!
+It's great!
 I wrote a wrapper script to make things easier for me.

 `train_lora.py`
 ```python